The U.S. just updated the list of electric cars that qualify for a $7,500 tax credit

 Updated April 17, 2023 at 10:27 AM ET

-The federal tax credits for electric vehicles, which have been a cause of confusion for automakers and car shoppers alike for months, are about to go through another big change.
+The federal tax credits for electric vehicles, which have been a cause of confusion for automakers and car shoppers alike for months, just went through another big change.

 It's all because of battery sourcing requirements that are kicking in.